Condor

 When we got to the road, we hitched to Clax’s car and he dropped me off at my parent’s house.
 I planned to come back and finish up the trail perhaps after the AZT, but then COVID came and I moved to Bishop.
 Fire closures and other events prevented me from finishing the trail.
 Finishing the last forty miles is one of my top priorities, but unfortunately as of 2023, Los Padres is closed due to flooding and landslides.

 Overall there were some rough parts, but I really enjoyed the Condor trail.
-It gave me solitude and challenged me in way that the PCT did not.
+It gave me solitude and challenged me in ways that the triple crown trails did not.
 Los Padres is a beautiful and under appreciated part of California.
 Even with all the talk about over crowding at our national parks, there are still many beautiful places where you will find no one.
 Ticks, bushwhacking and poison oak are a small price to pay for solitude.